 Scholarly Commons Citation

 Stromseth, Jane E., "Pursuing Accountability for Atrocities After Conflict: What Impact on Building the Rule of Law?"
 (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1680.
+1680.